cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/network/CloudletTask.rst

 .. java:package:: org.cloudbus.cloudsim.cloudlets.network
    :noindex:

-.. java:type:: public abstract class CloudletTask implements Identificable
+.. java:type:: public abstract class CloudletTask implements Identifiable

    Represents one of many tasks that can be executed by a \ :java:ref:`NetworkCloudlet`\ .